drsilasaslan/app-faktenchecker/README.md

 - ✅ Receive a concise fact-check summary
 - 🌐 See the statement in a broader context
 - 📚 Access sources for further reading
+- 🔄 Retry functionality for failed requests
+- 🌍 Multilingual support - works in the language of your selected text

 ## Installation

 1. Download the extension from https://chromewebstore.google.com/detail/fact-checker/olfaipihfeomkedngnkkmappbojmlmml
 2. Click on the extension icon in your Chrome toolbar
 3. Enter your Perplexity API key in the extension settings
+4. Use the "Test API Key" button to verify your key is working correctly

 ## How to Use

 1. Select / Highlight any text on a webpage
 2. Right-click and select "Fact check with AI"
 3. View the results in a pop-up window
+4. If an error occurs, use the "Retry" button to attempt the fact check again

+## Current Functionality

+The extension currently:
+- Uses the `sonar-reasoning-pro` model for high-quality fact-checking
+- Provides sources with clickable links
+- Shows a truth percentage based on source reliability
+- Delivers a concise fact check summary
+- Offers contextual information about the selected text
+- Handles errors gracefully with retry options
+- Works in multiple languages, detecting and responding in the language of your selected text

 ## Credit Usage